lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-You may have notices that we do not add another image barrier for the depth attachment once we have finished drawing the meshes.
+You may have noticed that we do not add another image barrier for the depth attachment once we have finished drawing the meshes.
 This is
 because we do not need to present that.
 Depth attachments will be used to perform depth comparisons and discard fragments that are not
 visible.
 Therefore, we do not need to perform any layout transition to presentation mode.